-After his parents were divorced in 1898, Edward went to live with his maternal grandparents in Skittle Green, Haddenham, and went on to Lord Williams’s Grammar School in Thame.
+After his parents were divorced in 1898, Edward, and his elder brother Alfred, went to live with his maternal grandparents in Skittle Green, Haddenham, and both were educated at Lord Williams’s Grammar School in Thame.

 He returned to South Africa after leaving school, and was employed as a pumpman.

-In August 1915 he enlisted with B Company of the 4th South African Scottish Regiment, which was formed from men of the Transvaal Scottish Regiment.
-The regiment, as part of the 1st South African Infantry Brigade, sailed for England on the 25th August 1915, and then to Egypt, before being sent to the western front in early 1916.
-The regiment suffered heavy casualties throughout the war, particularly at Delville Wood in July 1916.
+On 23rd August 1915 he enlisted in the 4th South African Scottish Regiment, joining B Company which was formed primarily from men of the Transvaal Scottish Regiment.
+The regiment, as part of the 1st South African Infantry Brigade, embarked from Cape Town for England on the 25th August 1915 where they spent two months training at Bordon in Hampshire.

-In December 1917, 5266 Edward Burgess, by now a Lance Corporal, was severely wounded, and died in hospital in Rouen on the 6th January 1918.
-He is buried in the St Sever Cemetery Extension, Rouen.
+In December 1917, Edward, by now a Lance Corporal, was severely wounded, and evacuated to hospital in Rouen where his right leg was amputated at the thigh, and left leg fractured.
+He died of his wounds on the 6th January 1918 and was buried in the local cemetery.

 The Thame Remembers Cross was delivered to St Sever Cemetery, Rouen, Seine-Maritime, France

 10th May 2016